vtex/shoreline/rfcs/admin/form-group.md

 # Summary

-Used to group checkboxes components like
+Used to group `Checkbox` components.

 # Basic example